idamariasofie/rock-paper-scissors/README.md

 ### **Content**

-- All website text content was created and written by me.
+- All website text content on the website was written and created by me.

 ### **Design**